TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Immutable.md

 @snippet cs [..\Recipes.Core\Immutable\IImmutableRepository`1.cs] IImmutableRepository{TReadOnlyModel}

+@snippet cs [..\Recipes.Core\Immutable\IReadOnlyEmployeeClassification.cs] IReadOnlyEmployeeClassification

 ## ADO.NET

 Since ADO doesn't directly interact with models, no changes are needed for immutable objects other than to call a constructor instead of setting individual properties.

-TODO
+@snippet cs [..\Recipes.ADO\Immutable\ImmutableRepository.cs] ImmutableRepository

 ## Chain

-Chain natively supports working with immutable objects, conversions are needed.
+Chain natively supports working with immutable objects, no conversions are needed.

 To populate immutable objects, use either the `InferConstructor` option or a `.WithConstructor<...>` link to indicate that a non-default constructor should be used.